March 2024

 March 6, 2024 – If voters approve, the Peru Fire Station will be undergoing a significant expansion.
 Fire Commissioner Chairman Greg Timmons unveiled preliminary plans at the fire station last night.
 Engineers from Architectural Engineering and Design Associates (AEDA) also responded to questions.
 The department’s plans include:

-• Expanding the building’s five bays by forty feet toward Bear Swamp Road.
+• Expanding the building’s five bays by fifty feet toward Bear Swamp Road.

 • Adding a decontamination room.